-When the movers fail to show up for Prentiss and Gould’s relocation, Gould, in between angry exchanges with the moving company, is reduced to flights of fancy, imagining himself painting in the nude, singing opera and dueling with Western bandits.
+When the movers fail to show up for Gould and his wife’s (Paula Prentiss) relocation, Gould, in between angry exchanges with the moving company, is reduced to flights of fancy, imagining himself painting in the nude, singing opera and dueling with Western bandits.
 Sometimes he flashes backs to traumatic moments that signify his impotence, such as–and I’ve had this nightmarish vision myself–his failure to break the glass at his Jewish wedding (it keeps flying all over the place).
 Sometimes his misadventures are played out in real time, such as his being harassed on a regular basis by a mounted policeman.

-Gould is somehow bored with his trophy wife (Paula Prentiss) and on one of his jaunts to Central Park he is lusted after by an even sultrier blonde, who (in the first of several lame double entendres) asks the porn writer if he’s a “handyman” that “knows electricity.”
+Gould is somehow bored with the gorgeous, level-headed, doting Prentiss, and on one of his jaunts to Central Park he is lusted after by an even sultrier blonde, who (in the first of several lame double entendres) asks the porn writer if he’s a “handyman” that “knows electricity.”
 Then, har har, it turns out she actually does need help with her electricity.
 Still, he bumbles into a chaste affair with her, which may or may not be real.

 Some of “Move” is sending up stodgy upper middle class culture, with mixed results.
 I definitely laughed heartily at the scene where Gould tries frogs’ legs, then disgustedly hallucinates that dozens of frogs are hopping around his face.
 Less funny is the umpteenth scene (by now, at least) of a shrink falling asleep on his rambling patient.
 I did smile at the final shot of Prentiss and Gould reconciling in a cramped bathtub, a symbol, perhaps, for their marriage (uncomfortable but sexy).